This article will help you quickly compare and evaluate the best QA automation tools for quality assurance testing.

 Test Commands: Does the software support a large number of test commands?
 Can test commands be easily added or changed as needed?

-Integrations: Is it easy to connect with other tools?
+Integrations: Is it easy to connect with other tools or plugins?
 Any pre-built integrations?
-Does it integrate with any bug tracking tools?
+Does it integrate with any bug tracking tools, such as JIRA?
+Does it support various operating systems and browsers, including Internet Explorer, Google Chrome, Safari, Firefox, and others?

 The QA Lead is reader-supported.
 When you click through links on our site, we may earn a commission.

 Selenium automates browsers primarily for automating web applications for testing purposes.
-This tool offers browser-based regression automation suites and tests, quick bug reproduction scripts, and the ability to manage multiple environments from a central point.
+This tool offers browser-based automation suites and tests for regression testing, quick bug reproduction scripts, and the ability to manage multiple environments from a central point.
+Selenium WebDriver also allows for cross-browser testing.
+Selenium supports a variety of programming languages including Java, C#, Python, Groovy, and Ruby.

 Being free to use, Selenium scores well in our Value for Cost evaluation criteria section.
 Not only is it free but it is feature-rich and open source, so you won’t feel like you’re using a lesser tool.